myselfhimself/gmic-py/README.md

 ### Q4 2019
 1. Create a `pip install -e GITHUB_URL` installable Python package for GMIC, with an API very similar to the C++ library: `gmic_instance.run(...)`, `gmic(...)` and matching exception types.
 Binary dependencies [should be bundled as in this tutorial](https://python-packaging-tutorial.readthedocs.io/en/latest/binaries_dependencies.html).
     1. Through `Ctypes` dynamic binding on an Ubuntu docker image using Python 2-3.
 DONE in [ctypes\_archive branch](https://github.com/dtschump/gmic-py/tree/ctypes_archive).
-    1. Through custom Python/C++ binding (see `gmicpy.cpp` and `setup.py`) WIP
+    1. Through custom Python/C++ binding (see `gmicpy.cpp` and `setup.py`) DONE
 1. Create documented examples for various application domains.
 WIP

 ### Q1-Q2 2020
 1. Move the package to official Python package repositories.
+DONE
+1. Add numpy nparray I/O support with automatic values (de-)interlacing
+1. Add Windows support
 1. In a separate repository, create a Blender Plugin, leveraging the Python library and exposing:
   1. a single Blender GMIC 2D node with a text field or linkable script to add a GMIC expression
   1. as many 2D nodes as there are types of GMIC 'operators'